 I love bread pudding.
-Growing up in Texas I am used to bread pudding done right and I managed to seek out pretty good bread pudding here in Portland at Acadia Bistro.
-They always have a bread pudding option on their menu.
+Growing up in Texas I am used to bread pudding done right and I managed to seek out pretty good bread pudding while traveling.

 Until recently I had never made my own.
 I’m not sure why, but I think I’m my mind, I thought it would be difficult to make.
 Great news, it’s not.
 It’s actually surprisingly easy to make bread pudding.
 You can basically use any bread you like.
 I used croissants to make this one.